 I’ve been experimenting with new gluten-free bread ideas lately.
 If you’ve been hanging out with me long enough on Cooking On The Weekends, you know I love all foods and think all sorts of diets are okay.

-I try eat everything in moderation.
-(Okay fine, maybe not chocolate. )With a son with Celiac Disease though, it has really gotten me to delve into gluten-free baking.
+I try to eat everything in moderation.
+(Okay fine, maybe not chocolate.)With a son with Celiac Disease though, it has really gotten me to delve into gluten-free baking.
 He was diagnosed about 8 years ago now — so that’s a lot of experimenting!

 Well there are a few key criteria . . . .

-The subtly sweet flavor in the macadamia nuts with the honey to enhance it, gives the whole loaf just the right amount of sweetness.
+The subtly sweet flavor of the macadamia nuts with the honey to enhance it, gives the whole loaf just the right amount of sweetness.

 Roasting, then blending the macadamia nuts into a thin paste, adds an unbelievably wonderful buttery flavor and smooth consistency to this bread.
 And this bread recipe is so easy!
 No yeast, no rising times — just a little roasting, mixing, whipping and baking.